Why the SPINS vs. Circana vs. NielsenIQ comparison gets framed wrong

 When neither/none is a clean fit

-1. Direct-to-consumer revenue.
-All three are POS-based at brick-and-mortar retail.
-DTC, Amazon (mostly), and Shopify-driven sales sit outside the syndicated surface.
-Brands with significant DTC need separate ecommerce analytics on top.
+The first is direct-to-consumer revenue.
+All three syndicators are POS-based at brick-and-mortar retail, so DTC, most of Amazon, and Shopify-driven sales fall outside the syndicated surface entirely.
+A brand with meaningful DTC needs separate ecommerce analytics layered on top, no way around it.

-2. Banner-or-store-specific real-time tactical reads.
-Syndicated data is structurally lagged.
-For tactical promo monitoring or week-zero distribution checks, retailer-direct feeds (84.51° Stratum for Kroger, Walmart Luminate, Target POL) are faster and more granular — see SPINS vs. 84.51° Stratum vs. Circana for Kroger.
+The second is banner- or store-specific real-time tactical reads.
+Syndicated data is lagged by design.
+For tactical promo monitoring or a week-zero distribution check, retailer-direct feeds like 84.51° Stratum for Kroger, Walmart Scintilla, and Target POL are faster and more granular.
+See SPINS vs. 84.51° Stratum vs. Circana for Kroger.

 A common pattern: dual-source emerging brands

-This dual-source cost is real and often underplanned.
-A SPINS contract at $60K/year plus a Circana contract at $80K/year means $140K in annual data spend before any add-ons.
-Most CFOs encounter this line item for the first time in year 3 of growth, when the brand has crossed enough conventional distribution to justify Circana but can't drop SPINS because the natural-channel business is still 40% of revenue.
-Budget for it early.
+That cost is real, and it is routinely underplanned.
+Neither vendor publishes pricing, and running two full contracts side by side costs meaningfully more than one.
+Most CFOs meet this line item for the first time in year three of growth, when the brand has crossed enough conventional distribution to justify Circana but cannot drop SPINS because natural is still 40% of revenue.
+Budget for it before it arrives, not after.

 Switching syndicators: what actually changes